typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

 The main body is the entire content of the markup document except for regions marked as fragments.

-The internal mechanics of this insertion, which is technically just a merging of two ASTs, is described in more detail in @:ref(Internal Representation).
+The internal mechanics of this insertion, which is technically just a merging of two ASTs, is described in more detail in [Internal Representation].

 ### Document Fragments